Oracle Analytics Cloud (OAC): The Jumpstart Guide

 The Oracle Day by Day is an interesting addition and enhancement to the OAC components.

-Oracle Day by Day is the first enterprise analytics app that uses AI to analyze what you analyze in OAC to automatically show the reports and insights to you.
+Oracle Day by Day is the first enterprise analytics app that uses AI to analyze what you analyze in Oracle Analytics Cloud to automatically show the reports and insights to you.

 The app, in order to help you with insights and sharing, analyzes what insights you are interested in, when you are interested in such insights, and whom you collaborate and share data with!